All Episodes

 Four?

-You can't use DNA samples to say, okay, I doubt this woman had sex voluntarily with three different men.
+You can't use DNA samples to say, okay, I doubt this woman had sex voluntarily with three different men, which is what we would do in this country because we respect women in this country.

-Stop, I see you moving.
+I see you moving.

-You know, isn't it time so she's the champion of women's rights, but when it comes to money, well Hillary Clinton, all principles are put aside.
+So she's the champion of women's rights, but when it comes to money, well, Hillary Clinton, all principles are put aside.

-How else do you explain taking money from the Saudis and the UAE and Kuwait and OM and they treat women horribly and they put in many instances gays and lesbians to death they just put a gay man to death in Iran on Friday.
+How else do you explain taking money from the Saudis and the UAE and Kuwait and Omam?

 I thought we were friends with Iran now.

-I thought we hit the reset button with him after we gave them all the money and ransom money for hostages and all the money to build their nuclear program and their missile defense program and their conventional arms program so they can foment more terror as the number one state sponsor of terror.
+I thought we hit the reset button with them after we gave them all the money and ransom money for hostages and all the money to build their nuclear program and their missile defense program and their conventional arms program so they can foment more terror as the number one state sponsor of terror.

-How do you justify taking money from countries that persecute women kill gays and lesbians are bigoted towards Christians and Jews.
+How do you justify taking money from countries that persecute women, kill gays and lesbians, are bigoted towards Christians and Jews?

 You can't build a temple and you can't build a Christian church.